vtfrc/vtfrc/content/work.md

 ### Projects

-- **Joint Fairness-Novelty Optimizer for RecSys** (code to be released soon): developed an optimization-based reranking system for postprocessing fairness—producer-calibrated and equality-based—and novelty enhancement in recommender systems
+- **Joint Fairness-Novelty Optimizer for RecSys**: developed an optimization-based reranking system for postprocessing fairness—producer-calibrated and equality-based—and novelty enhancement in recommender systems, code to be released soon
-- __[Twitter Sentiment Analysis System](https://github.com/vtfrc/twitter-sentiment-analysis)__: built a lexicon-based engine that performs emotion recognition on Twitter data for my BSc thesis, using Python, Tweepy, NLTK, TextBlob, Plotly, WordCloud
+- **Twitter Sentiment Analysis System**: built a lexicon-based engine that performs emotion recognition on Twitter data for my BSc thesis, using Python, Tweepy, NLTK, TextBlob, Plotly, WordCloud, [Github](https://github.com/vtfrc/twitter-sentiment-analysis)